-- Your item or service must be deemed medically necessary by a doctor or provider
+- Your item or service must be deemed medically necessary by a doctor or provider.

-- That doctor or provider must accept Medicare assignment
+- That doctor or provider must accept Medicare assignment.

-- Each item must be medically necessary and obtained through a Medicare-approved supplier
+- Each item must be medically necessary and obtained through a Medicare-approved supplier.

-Unfortunately, Original Medicare typically does not pay home modifications.
+Unfortunately, Original Medicare typically does not pay for home modifications.
 However, there are some exceptions to this rule.
 Medicare may pay for part of the modification process provided it’s required for medical reasons and prescribed by a doctor.
 You may be able to receive assistance from Medicare in determining what home modifications are medically required.
 Medicare Part B will pay for an occupational therapist to evaluate a home and determine what changes are required.
 But in most cases, home modifications are not covered by Medicare.

 If you have any more questions about what is and isn’t covered by Medicare, give GoHealth a call.
 Our licensed insurance agents can look at your policy and discuss your needs.
 Then, we’ll see if your plan offers what you need.
 If not, we’ll find plans that do.